chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/LibJPEG/LibJPEG_Decoding/readme.txt

 @par Application Description

-This example demonstrates how to read jpeg file from USB disk, decode it and display the final BMP image on the LCD.
+This application demonstrates how to read jpeg file from USB disk, decode it and display the final BMP image on the LCD.

 The JPEG images should be copied at the USB disk root.